 - Minimum GPA requirement of 3.0 (mid-B; 73-76%) in the final year of undergraduate study.
 View U of T's Grade Scale for reference.
 International students should use the International Degree Equivalencies Tool to see which international credentials are required

 - Applicants are expected to demonstrate evidence of research ability

-- If the student’s admitting degree was issued by a country not listed under Exemptions on the School of Graduate Studies website, the student is required to provide English Language Proficiency (ELP) exam results.
-MIE requires proof of ELP even if their language of instruction and examination was English.
-Please note that all test components must be completed at the same time (applicants cannot combine scores from different exams).
-For minimum requirements and approved test centres visit the School of Graduate Studies website.
+- If the applicant’s admitting degree was issued by a country not listed under Exemptions on the School of Graduate Studies website, they are required to provide English Language Proficiency (ELP) exam results, even if the applicant’s language of instruction and examination was English.

 - Domestic students: $8,489.52/year